 What I am saying is that one of the ways that people justify oppressing people of any alternative gender or sexuality is by saying that the social norm is natural.
 That is, it originates in the authority of Nature itself.
 In other words, it comes from god, an authority to which to appeal.
 All of this is, in fact, a complete fabrication, a construction.
 There is no ‘natural‘ sex, because ‘sex’ itself as a medical or cultural category is nothing more the momentary outcome of battles over who owns the meanings of the category.
 There is a great deal wider variation in genetics than most people except geneticists realize, but we make that invisible through language.
 The way we make it invisible through language is by having no words for anything except male and female.
 One of the ways our culture erases people is by not having words for them.
 That does it absolutely.
 When there’s nothing to describe you, you are effectively invisible.

 – Sandy Stone, 1995

-While much of the rest of the feminist world is confronting both the causes and effects of oppression, TERFs spend a significant amount of time and energy in preserving, supporting and appealing to a binary sexed body system constitutionally incapable of working with concepts like cis, trans, gender queer, agender, intersex as it relates to reality of human bodies because such views of humanity are supplanted by the asserted preeminence of an ad naturam binary sexed essence.
+While much of the rest of the feminist world is confronting both the causes and effects of oppression, while TERFs spend a significant amount of time and energy in preserving, supporting and appealing to a binary-sexed body system constitutionally incapable of working with concepts like cis, trans, gender queer, agender, or intersex as it relates to reality of human bodies because such views of humanity are supplanted by the asserted preeminence of an ad naturam binary sexed essence.